wavemaker/docs/learn/app-development/deployment/build-with-docker.md

 example: docker container run --name wmapp -d -p 80:8080 wmimage:1.0
 ```

-- Get an Instance IP Address using the following command to access the application on the web.Pleaes run the below command in the web application hosting Instance.
+- Get an Instance IP Address using the following command to access the application on the web.
+Please run the below command in the web application hosting Instance.

 ```bash
 ifconfig